influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/tools/shell.md

     parent: tools
 ---

-The InfluxDB's command line interface (`influx`) is an interactive shell for the database, and is part of all InfluxDB distributions starting with version 0.9.0.
+The InfluxDB's command line interface (`influx`) is an interactive shell for the HTTP API.
 Use `influx` to write data (manually or from a file), query data interactively, and view query output in different formats.

 * [Launch `influx`](/influxdb/v0.10/tools/shell/#launch-influx)